sbackus/antifa-witches/README.md

 Steal and distort the rhetoric of the left.
 Hint at palingenetic rebirth.
 Get the moderates to defend your rights. `
+Get the pundits to be your apologists.
 Fear difference.
 Make "jokes" that punch down.
 Appeal to emotion, not logic.
+Spread propoganda.
 Let the cops carry the guns and truncheons.
 Gaslight everyone.